How to Design Transition Equations

 , the longest increasing subsequence is [2,3,7,101]

-, so the output of the algorithm should be 4.
+, so the algorithm should output 4.

-Note the difference between the terms "subsequence" and "substring."
-A substring must be contiguous, while a subsequence does not have to be.
-Let's design a dynamic programming algorithm to solve this problem.
+Note the difference between the terms "subsequence" and "substring": a substring must be continuous, while a subsequence does not have to be continuous.
+Let's first design a dynamic programming algorithm to solve this problem.

-1. Dynamic Programming Approach
+I. Dynamic Programming Solution

 .